Mon people: Language

 The Mon language is part of the Monic group of the Austroasiatic languages (also known as Mon–Khmer language family), closely related to the Nyah Kur language and more distantly related to Khmer and Vietnamese.
 The writing system is based on Indic scripts.
 The Mon language is one of the earliest documented vernacular languages of Mainland Southeast Asia.

 Many languages in the region have been influenced by the Mon language.
 Tai Tham alphabet and Burmese alphabet are adaptations of the Mon script.
 Tai Tham alphabet is primarily used for Northern Thai language, Tai Lue language, Khün language and Lao Tham language.
 The Burmese alphabet is used for Burmese language, Shan language, S'gaw Karen language and other languages.

 Historically, the Tai adopted the Mon alphabet, which the Tai developed into their own writing systems as the Tai Tham alphabet, for the Thai Yuan people in the northern Thailand.

 Although Thai adopted more features from the Old Khmer alphabet than from the Mon, plenty of vocabulary in Thai language today were derived from the Mon language.
+Structural influence is harder to show.
+Jenny finds none in the Thai dialects long in contact with Mon, although Thai is typologically closer to Mon than Burmese is.
+He puts the difference down to the socio-political setting rather than to the languages themselves, communication and state centralisation being further advanced in Siam than in Burma.
 Burmese has derived and borrowed vocabulary from the Mon language, especially related to administration, architecture, cloth, cuisine and flowers.

-Nowadays, the Mon language is recognised as an indigenous language in both Myanmar and Thailand.
-Due to the fall in number of Mon language speakers in the recent decades, Mon was classified as a "vulnerable" language in UNESCO's 2010 Atlas of the World’s Languages in Danger.
+Borrowing ran the other way as well.
+In the Old Mon inscriptions of northeast Thailand Christian Bauer identified Khmer loan words, among them kuruṅ and the royal title kamrateṅ p(h)dai karom, and read two demonstratives as Khmer calques.
+The royal title appears there for the first time in a Mon inscription.
+Reporting these, Nicolas Revire suggests they may point to Mon–Khmer bilingualism in the region.